OutSystems/docs-bestpractices/src/lifecycle/clean-up-dev-environment/clean-up-development.md

 tags:
 en_title: Best Practices for a Tidy and Clean Development Environment
 ---
-# Best Practices for a Tidy and Clean Development Environment
+# Best practices for a tidy and clean Development environment

 <pre class="script-css">
 .subtopic {